Thomsch/untangling-tools-benchmark/diagrams/README.md

 ### Terminology
 There are 3 code artifacts and 3 diff artifacts.

-The code artifacts are:
+The code artifacts are (they are orange and yellow rectangular boxes on the left of the diagram below):
 * V_{n-1}, the buggy code from the version control repository
 * V_bug, the buggy code with all non-bug-fixing changes applied
 * V_fixed = V_n, the fixed code from the version control repository

 The diff artifacts are:
 1. Version Control Diff (or original diff or programmer diff): The diff between V_{n-1} and V_n.
 This diff file is not filtered.
-2. Bug-Fix Diff (or minimal diff): A minimized Defects4J patch containing all bug-fixing lines, obtained by inverting the Defects4J bug-inducing patch (which is the diff between V_fixed and V_bug).
+2. Bug-Fix Diff (or minimal diff): The diff between V_bug and V_fixed.
+This contains all bug-fixing lines and is the inverse of the Defects4J bug-inducing patch (which is the diff between V_fixed and V_bug).
 The line numbers of Bug-Fix Diff are repaired to match exactly with the Original Diff.
 This diff file is not filtered.
     - Note: the Bug-Fix Diff might not be a subset of Original Diff, as it may contain bug-fix portion of a tangled line (e.g. (4 + F)) - these are dropped when creating the ground truth.
 3. Non-Bug-Fix Diff: The diff between V_{n-1} and V_bug.
     - Current implementation: The set difference {Orginal Diff \ Bug-Fix Diff} - which contains all the lines that are non-bug-fixing and tangled (as we drop bug-fix portions in ground truth).
 This diff file is not filtered.
     - Desired implementation: The UNIX diff of {buggy version, fixed version}, in which the fixed code is bug-fix-diff applied on original-diff (Original_diff(buggy) + Bug-fix_diff).
 We expect that this file contains only the non-bug-fixing portion of a tangled line and is filtered.

 ### Diagram legend
-- Orange and Yellow rectangular boxes: Different source code versions in the Version Control history.
-V<sub>n-1</sub> and V<sub>n</sub> represent the source code version of the pre-commit and post-commit revisions (i.e. including all commits actually made), while  V<sub>bug</sub> and V<sub>fix</sub> differ only by isolated bug fixes.
+- Orange boxes: Different source code versions in the Version Control history.
+- Yellow boxes: Different source code versions provided by Defects4J.
-- Blue rectangles: UNIX Diff file formats that are converted into PatchSet Objects.
+- Blue rectangles: UNIX Diff format files that are converted into PatchSet Objects.
 In the program, we utilize OOP provided by the `unidiff` package by treating Diffs as PatchFiles - i.e. containing PatchSet, diff Line, etc. Objects.
 - Tables: DataFrames.
 To manipulate the diff PatchSets more easily, we finally convert the filtered PatchSets to DataFrame formats/CSV exports for empirical analysis in the succeeding steps of the evaluation framework.
-When PatchSet are converted into DataFrames, they are filtered.
+When a PatchSet is converted into a DataFrame, it is filtered.
-- Green rounded boxes: the hashtagged (#) labels are actual names of code files/function calls/ Bash scripts, .etc that are invoked to produce the output indicated by the arrow.
+- Green rounded boxes: the hashtagged (#) labels are actual names of code files/function calls/bash scripts, etc. that are invoked to produce the output indicated by the arrow.
 If the draw.io VSCode extension is installed with Code Links enabled, double-clicking on the hashtag allows for a workspace search for a symbol matching the rest of the label.

 ![Ground truth](./diffs.drawio.svg)